gem/oq-irmt-qgis/svir/help/source/01_introduction.rst

 :guilabel:`Data Viewer` window (see :ref:`chap-viewer-dock`) that was conceived for this purpose.
-Users that are willing to share their projects through the OpenQuake Platform, can use the plugin's interface to upload their work to the Platform, or to download from the Platform projects that were shared by other scientists.
+Users that are willing to share their projects through the OpenQuake Platform, can use the plugin's interface to upload their work to the Platform.
+They can also download and edit projects that were shared through the Platform by other users.

 Another important addition to the IRMT plugin is a module for post-earthquake recovery modeling (see :ref:`chap-recovery-modeling`), that was supported by the State of California, Alfred E. Alquist Seismic Safety Commission, as part of a collaborative effort between the Global Earthquake Model (GEM) and the University of California at Los Angeles (UCLA), Department of Civil and Environmental Engineering.
-GEM implemented the scientific methodology developed by UCLA [BDL+15]_.
+GEM implemented in the QGIS environment the scientific methodology developed by UCLA [BDL+15]_.

 ..
 [PMW+14]
     Pagani, M., Monelli, D., Weatherill, G., Danciu, L., Crowley, H., Silva,